HostMonster Review

 Customer Support

-Again, their customer service is generally fine.
-And normally, I’d make it a hesitant pro.
+Overall, their customer service is decent, and on its own, I’d consider it a strength.
 But combined with the next disadvantage and the problems I pointed out, I’ll place it in the cons column.

 Branding & Design